 22) Do you send out review or publicity copies or is that up to me?

 That will be up to you.
-But before publication we offer 20 electronic review copies to the subscribers of our newsletter.
+But before publication we offer 20 electronic review copies via Book Sirens.

 23) I’m interested in more author copies – or some galley proofs – mostly for reviewers.
 Some reviewers will not want e-copies.
 (I’m a reviewer and would not be receptive to an eBook.)
 Is this a possibility?

 I'm afraid this isn't possible, sorry.
 It's not in our budget.
-We also don't give out galley proofs due to it not being in our budget.
-But your paperback will be ready to print well in advance of the release date (see sample publishing schedule to the left) and you can purchase as many copies from us as you like at a 40% discount with free shipping and handling.
+We also don't give out print galley proofs due to it not being in our budget.
+But your paperback will be ready to print around three months in advance of the release date (see sample publishing schedule to the left) and you can purchase as many copies from us as you like to send out to reviewers who desire print.
 Also, don’t forget that you can sell these copies yourself, at author events, etc.

 24) Which distributor do you use and do you get copies into bookstores?

 We use Ingram.
 Very occasionally we get books into bookstores.
-But in those instances the owners of the bookstores have approached us.
+But in those instances the owners of the bookstores have approached us, or the author has shopped their books to them.
 It will be up to you to pitch your book to bookstores if you wish to be in them.
+If you need a sell sheet for this purpose, we can provide one.

 25) Will it be possible to publish short excerpts on my blog for publicity purposes?